“She was initially hesitant to give me her phone number, but I was persistent.”

 You're writing a memoir of your life.
-You're describing how you first met your wife.
-You write:
+You write this when describing how you first met your wife.

 She was initially hesitant to give me her phone number, but I was persistent.